-Grounds for challenge can be that the KPPU has applied the (procedural or material) law wrongly and/or it has failed to prove (i) that a business actor had a dominant position, (ii) this dominant position was abused, and/or (iii) such abuse of dominant position resulted in unhealthy business competition.
-In most cases, the business actors who challenge a KPPU decision use procedural law grounds.
+Grounds for challenge can be that the KPPU has applied the (procedural or material) law wrongly and/or it has failed to prove (i) that a business had a dominant position, (ii) this dominant position was abused, and/or (iii) such abuse of dominant position resulted in unhealthy business competition.
+In most cases, the businesses that challenge a KPPU decision use procedural law grounds.